gap-packages/laguna/README.md

 suggestions.

-A part of the work on upgrading LAG  to  LAGUNA was  done  in 2002 during Alexander  Konovalov's  visits  to  Debrecen,  St.Andrews  and  Stuttgart Universities.
+A part of the work on upgrading LAG  to  LAGUNA was  done  in 2002 during Olexandr  Konovalov's  visits  to  Debrecen,  St Andrews  and   Stuttgart Universities.
 He would like to express his gratitude  to  Adalbert Bovdi and  Victor Bovdi,  Colin  Campbell,  Edmund Robertson and  Steve Linton, Wolfgang  Kimmerle,  Martin  Hertweck  and  Stefan  Kohl  for  their warm